 The purpose of combustion is to consume fuel efficiently to produce heat.
 There are three components of combustion: fuel, oxygen, and heat.
 The most common fuel sources in the combustion process are fossil fuels, natural gas, oil, and coal.
 Fossil fuels are hydrocarbons, organic compounds containing carbon and hydrogen.
 To maximize combustion efficiency, it is vital to consume (or burn) all the fuel, which is known as complete combustion.

 It is essential to introduce air into the combustion chamber to achieve complete combustion.
 Without it, the fuel will have limited or incomplete combustion, and the exhaust gases will include some unburnt and partially burnt fuel.
 Assuming we are evaluating a natural gas-fed combustion process, the unburnt fuel components will be carbon monoxide (CO), hydrogen (H2) as well as methane (CH4).

-Combustion efficiency is dependent upon using the right amount of air to consume the fuel.
+Combustion efficiency depends on using the right amount of air to consume the fuel.

-The presence of uncombusted or partially burnt fuel is indicative of incomplete combustion, which significantly reduces efficiency.
+The presence of uncombusted or partially burnt fuel indicates incomplete combustion, which significantly reduces efficiency.
 Therefore, burning the fuel in excess oxygen ensures that the fuel will achieve complete combustion.

 In part two of this series, we will explore the balance of using excess air to consume combustibles while reducing energy loss up the stack.
-If you are interested in reading the Sage Metering white paper on this topic in its entirety, see Combustion Efficiency and Thermal Mass Flow Meters.
+If you are interested in reading the Sage Metering white paper on this topic, see Combustion Efficiency and Thermal Mass Flow Meters.

 Perhaps this video may be of interest: